liangcorp/machine_learning_multi_language/ml_rust/README.md

 # Machine Learning formulas implemented in Rust.

 Linear regression almost finished.
 Gradient descent works with ex1data1 as it is.
-It won't work well with after scaling the features with mean normalization.
+It won't work well with feature scaling after scaling the features with mean normalization.